tinybirdco/clickhouse_knowledge_base/knowledge-base/docs/monitoring/metrics_visualise_flamegraph.md

 # Visualize stack traces with flamegraphs

-Flamegraphs are a great way to visualise metrics from stack traces, helping you to see what contributed to spikes in resource usage, which can identify memory leaks or areas for optimisation.
+Flamegraphs are a great way to visualize metrics from stack traces, helping you see what contributed to spikes in resource usage, so you can identify memory leaks or areas for optimization.

 You can configure ClickHouse to store the ClickHouse Server's stack traces in a table, allowing you to query it with SQL and generate a flamegraph visualisation with the [Flamegraph visualiser](https://github.com/brendangregg/FlameGraph).

 Of course, you can also ingest your own application's stack traces, and visualise these in the same way, too.

-To work with ClickHouse's internal stack straces, we need to enable the `system.trace_log` table.
+To work with ClickHouse's internal stack traces, you need to enable the `system.trace_log` table.

 ## ClickHouse Server Configs
 First, enable the `system.trace_log` table.